Fadi-Ghattas/wp-custom-website-/wp-content/plugins/codepress-admin-columns/readme.txt

 == Screenshots ==

+1. Easily add new columns to your posts screen.
-1. Settings page for Post(type) columns.
+2. Settings page for Post(type) columns.
-2. Posts Screen with the customized sortable columns.
+3. Posts Screen with the customized sortable columns.
-3. Settings page for the Media Library columns.
+4. Settings page for the Media Library columns.
-4. Media Screen with the customized sortable columns.
+5. Media Screen with the customized sortable columns.
-5. Settings page for Users columns.
+6. Settings page for Users columns.
-6. Users Screen with the customized sortable columns.
+7. Users Screen with the customized sortable columns.
-7. Settings page showing the different displaying types for custom field.
+8. Settings page showing the different displaying types for custom field.
-8. Posts Screen with custom fields.
+9. Posts Screen with custom fields.

 == Changelog ==

+= 2.5.6.4 =
+* [Update] Updated promo banner

+= 2.5.6.3 =
+* [Added] Filter for suppressing admin notices, use: `add_filter( 'cac/suppress_site_wide_notices', '__return_true' )`
+* [Fixed] Only enable our plugin for taxonomies that are available in the admin

+= 2.5.6.2 =
+* [Fixed] Hotfix cleanup.

+= 2.5.6.1 =
+* [Fixed] Hotfix.
+Version 2.5.6 did not display the stored column settings, which has been hotfixed.

+= 2.5.6 =
+* [Fixed] Row actions are now only added to the first column when the primary column isn't available
+* [Fixed] The true/false field option for the Custom Field column will display a cross icon when the value is empty or zero

+= 2.5.5 =
+* [Improved] Columns with empty values will now display a dash symbol
+* [Fixed] Excerpt column: The label "Excerpt from content" will now only display when the post has content

+= 2.5.4.1 =
+* [Fixed] Columns can be marked as original, in case the default has been replaced by an ac-column

+= 2.5.4 =
+* [Fixed] Edit columns button will be positioned correctly on the Trash page
+* [Fixed] Obsolete images have been removed
+* [Fixed] Roles names column will display the available translation
+* [Fixed] Content type label (next to store settings) is displayed correctly when translations are loaded
+* [Fixed] After using quick edit the column values will be populated correctly again
+* [Fixed] WPML will correctly display it's "+" icons again.
+Make sure to add/remove the column.
+* [Improved Messages on the settings screen (when using restore columns) are now displayed directly above the columns
+* [Improved] Excerpt column will now display a label "excerpt from content" when the actual excerpt field is empty
+* [Added] New filter 'cac/get_posts/post_status' has been added to change post_status when using `CPAC_Storage_model::get_posts()``

 = 2.5.3 =
 * [Fixed] Fixes an issue with some 3rd party column not being visible